markbirss/SqueezeAudioDIY-1/README.md

 - View audio devices in detail
 - Change the default audio device
 - Change the name of the Squeezelite player
-- Install stable Logitech Media Server v7.7.5 (Released 27-Nov-2014)
+- Install stable Logitech Media Server v7.7.5 (Released 27-Nov-2014 this does not work on Ubuntu 16.04+)
 - Install latest nightly Logitech Media Server v7.9

 Squeezelite v1.8.5-802 Setup for Debian-Based-Distro: